knilesh9/FollowingTheMouseJS/README.md

 * Well, to practise JS, and DOM
 * Next, will be module 3 with image pop up.

-Inspired from Sheriyans Codin School YT
+Inspired from Sheriyans Coding School YT